Carol Sue (Baxter) Gilliland

 Please feel free to share thoughts, memories, pictures, and stories of the incredible impact Sue had in the lives of all who were fortunate enough to be a part of her life at https://www.legacy.com (starting December 14).

-In lieu of flowers, memorial contributions may be given to the Girl Scout alumnae of The Villages via PayPal at https://paypal.me/Girl-ScoutAlumnae?locale.x=en_US.
+In lieu of flowers, memorial contributions may be given to the Girl Scout Alumnae of The Villages via PayPal at https://paypal.me/Girl-ScoutAlumnae?locale.x=en_US.

 Sue was born May 29, 1941, in Van Wert, the daughter of Carl and Dolly Baxter, who both preceded her in death.
 On July 11, 1959, she married her high school sweetheart and soul mate, Robert (Bob) Gilliland, in Fort Wayne, Indiana.